zainab-ali/aquascape/docs/combining/flatMap.md

 ### Termination of the child stream

-If the child stream is done, the next element of the input stream is pulled and a new child stream is constructed.
+If the child stream is done, the input stream is pulled on once more and a new child stream is constructed.

 The following example shows an input stream with two elements `"ab"` and `"xy"`.
 Note that the pull for the second `"xy"` element occurs after elements `'a'` and `'b'` have been outputted by the first child stream.